danielgsantos15/danielgsantos15/README.md

 Passionate about Javascript, Node.js and all related of Back-end

-Updating my skils in Express.js, RestAPI, MongoDB, MySQL
+Updating my skils in Express.js, RestAPI, Python, MongoDB, MySQL

 Who's Dev don't fear!